Slashdot Log In

 Having said I was surprised to see how far it has come.
 I tested several niche applications used in the insurance industry with codeweavers.
 None of them had a problem.
 While I am not ready to recommend wine as an option in our company, I have a hope that

-in future it can become a reasonable recommendation.
+in future it can become a reason

 Report (Score:3, Interesting)